 The doctoral program in Francophone Studies is designed to provide a broad knowledge of the Francophone world, including France, Francophone Europe, Quebec, Acadia, Louisiana, the Antilles and Haiti, Sub-Saharan Africa, the Indian Ocean, the Maghreb, and the Mediterranean.
 The program offers a variety of approaches: literary, linguistic, critical, ethnographic, and historical.
 Courses offered through the departments of History, Sociology and Anthropology, and English (Folklore) complement those taught in the French and Francophone Studies program.

-For information about application materials, GRE score expectations, and more, visit the Graduate School's application information page.
+For information about application materials and expectations, visit the Graduate School's application information page.

 Start your graduate career in Francophone Studies!
 Apply today »

 In addition to the general Graduate School Application Materials, you must also submit: